1. Connect to BriteCore ACORD XML API

 2.1 Configure Router Template

-- api: Specify which API endpoint to invoke, in dot format.
-Example: api.v2.policies.create_quote_extended will send the processed request to /api/v2/policies/create_quote_extended endpoint.
+api: Specify which API endpoint to invoke, in dot format.
+Example:

 - response_template: Specify the template name to transform the API JSON output to response XML content.
 See section 2.3.

-The router template can send the request to different processing paths, based on request XML content.
-Here is an example that supports EZLynx’s credential test on top of the rating request:
+The router template can send the request to different processing paths based on request XML content.
+Here is an example that supports EZLynx credential testing on top of the rating request:

 2.2 Configure Request Template

-The request template has the same “document” global symbol to read into request XML content.
+The request template has the same document global symbol to access request XML content.

-Based on the API endpoint the router template selects, the request template needs to construct a JSON object to pass into the API endpoint.
-Look up https://api.britecore.com/ for the specific API endpoint.
+Based on the API endpoint selected by the router template, the request template must construct a JSON object to pass into the API endpoint.
+Refer to https://api.britecore.com/ for endpoint details.

-- “var_data” global: “var_data” is initialized as an empty Python dictionary.
-The request template can add any keys and values, and pass them to the response template.
-You can store intermediate processing results to share with the response template processing.
+- var_data global: Initialized as an empty Python dictionary.
+The request template can add keys and values that are later available in the response template.

-Additionally, look up Appendix A for supported utility functions as global symbols for template processing.
+See Appendix A for additional utility functions available as global symbols.

 2.3 Configure Response Template

-Response template constructs an XML response based on the request XML content and the API response.
+The response template constructs an XML response based on the request XML content and API response.

 The following globals are available:

-To construct the XML response, you may alter the “document” in place using Appendix A. Utility Functions, and then use the “to_xml()” function to serialize the document object.
+To construct the XML response, you may modify the document in place using the utility functions in Appendix A, then serialize it using to_xml().

 Appendix A. Utility Functions